Argentina–Israel relations

-International relations between Argentina and Israel, have existed for decades.
-Both countries established diplomatic relations on May 31, 1949.
+Argentina–Israel relations are the historical and bilateral relations between the Argentine Republic and the State of Israel began shortly after the Israeli Declaration of Independence in 1948, with the countries establishing diplomatic relations on 31 May 1949.
+Both are members of the World Trade Organization and the United Nations.

 History

+20th century

+The countries established diplomatic relations on 31 May 1949.

 Relations between the two were tied during the early years of Nazi hunting when Israel's Mossad kidnapped former Nazi Adolf Eichmann despite Argentine protestations of a violation of its sovereignty.
 Immediately after World War II, Argentina was a safe haven for former Nazi officials because they brought badly needed capital investment and/or technical expertise.

-According to declassified British Foreign and Commonwealth Office documents, Israel sold arms to Argentina before and during the Falklands War.
-The arms sales to Argentina included Douglas A-4 Skyhawk jets which would later be used in the war with the United Kingdom.
+According to declassified British Foreign and Commonwealth Office documents, Israel sold arms to Argentina before and during the Falklands War in 1982.
+The arms sales to Argentina included Douglas A-4 Skyhawk jets, which would later be used in the war with the United Kingdom.

 Carlos Menem was the first head of state of Argentina to make a diplomatic visit to Israel, in 1991.
 He proposed to mediate between Israel and Syria in their negotiations over the Golan Heights.
 However, the relations were further tested when Hezbollah was blamed for bombing the Israeli embassy and a Jewish community centre in 1992 and 1994, respectively.
-Since 2013, roughly 100 Jewish organizations across Argentina have called for the government to repeal its pact with the Islamic Republic of Iran over the AMIA terrorist attacks.
+Since 2013, roughly 100 Jewish organisations across Argentina have called for the government to repeal its pact with the Islamic Republic of Iran over the AMIA terrorist attacks.

-In 2012, Argentine President Cristina Fernández de Kirchner met an Israeli-Palestinian delegation and announced that Argentina would spearhead the Latin American role in reinvigorating the peace process in the Israeli–Palestinian conflict.
-In 2010, Argentina announced the intention to join Brazil in recognizing an independent Palestinian state, provoking sharp criticism from Israel.